tsgates/arch-wiki-markdown/wiki/Xinitrc.md

 non-root user, issue:

     $ startx

-    $ xinit
+or

-    $ xinit -- :1
+    $ xinit -- :1 -nolisten tcp vt$XDG_VTNR

+> Note:

+-   xinit doesn't read the system-wide /etc/X11/xinit/xserverrc file, so you either have to copy it into your home directory as name .xserverrc, or specify vt$XDG_VTNR as command line option in order to preserve session permissions.
-Note:xinit doesn't handle multiple session if you are already logged-in into some other vt. for that you have to specify session by appending -- :<session_no>.
+-   xinit doesn't handle multiple sessions if you are already logged-in into some other virtual terminal.
+For that you have to specify session by appending -- :session_no.
 If you are already running X then you should start with :1 or more.

 Your DE/WM of choice should now start up.
 You are now free to test your keyboard with its layout, moving your mouse around and of course enjoy the view.

-> Making a DE/WM choice

-If you arn't using any graphical login manager or don't want to, you might have to edit the ~/.xinitrc very frequently.
-This can be easly solved by simple few line case addition which will take the argument and load the desire DE/WM.

-    #!/bin/sh
-    #
-    # ~/.xinitrc
-    #
-    # Executed by startx (run your window manager from here)

-    if [ -d /etc/X11/xinit/xinitrc.d ]; then
-      for f in /etc/X11/xinit/xinitrc.d/*; do
-        [ -x "$f" ] && . "$f"
-      done
-      unset f
-    fi

-    # Here xfce is kept as default
-    case $1 in
-        gnome) exec gnome-session;;
-        kde) exec startkde;;
-        xfce);;
-        *) exec startxfce4;;
-    esac

-After editing ~/.xinitrc, you can easily start desire DE/WM by passing argument.

-    $ xinit
-    $ xinit gnome
-    $ xinit kde
-    $ xinit xfce -- :1

-> Preserving the session

-X must always be run on the same tty where the login occurred, to preserve the logind session.
-This is handled by the default /etc/X11/xinit/xserverrc.
-Also see General Troubleshooting#Session permissions for related issues.

-Note:In the past ck-launch-session was used to start a new session instead of simply not breaking the old one.
-There is no equivalent to this hack with logind, and a multi-seat aware display manager is required to run X on an arbitrary tty.

-File examples
+Configuration
 -------------

+When a display manager is not used, it is important to keep in mind that the life of the X session starts and ends with ~/.xinitrc.
+This means that once the script quits, X quits regardless of whether you still have running programs (including your window manager).
+Therefore it's important that the window manager quitting and X quitting should coincide.
+This is easily achieved by running the window manager as the last program in the script.

 Following is a simple ~/.xinitrc file example, including some startup
 programs: